 • Pushing back against the idea of new technology/workflows

-Invest in CMMS software training and answer any questions that arise.
+You should also invest in CMMS software training and prioritize communication.
 Communicate benefits of the solution and explain how it will improve workflows for the better.
-Keep communication consistent and clear, tailoring your message as necessary when you speak to different user groups.
+Keep communication consistent and clear, tailoring your message as necessary.

 These are the basic elements of organizational change management (OCM).
 Any time you have a major change in your organization, OCM is an essential step and should be as high of a priority as the technology itself.

-Achieving organizational alignment is as important as setting clear, reachable goals.
-Alignment means that all your stakeholders are on the same page in terms of what they want from the CMMS system.
-Those goals accurately reflect your company’s vision, support its culture, and meet the needs of all employees.
+Achieving organizational alignment means that all your stakeholders are on the same page in terms of what they want from the CMMS system.
+These goals should accurately reflect your company’s vision, support its culture, and meet the needs of all employees.

 To avoid conflict, make sure all levels of the company have a voice in the implementation, including all relevant department leaders.
-Allowing one group or individual to take the reins can leave others feeling neglected, which breeds resentment.
+Allowing one group or individual to lead the charge can leave others feeling neglected, which breeds resentment.

-Even if end-user training is a major part of your OCM strategy, it’s still possible to under-invest in this essential step.
-Though most ERP systems are relatively user-friendly, you need to set aside time for your employees to work together with your vendor so everyone can get used to the features and functions.
+Even if end-user training is a part of your OCM strategy, it’s still possible to under-invest in this essential step.

-Without adequate training, employees are more prone to use the software incorrectly.
-They could also be so intimidated by the range of new tools that they fail to use them at all.
+Though most enterprise software is relatively user-friendly, you need to set aside time for your employees to become familiar with it.
+Otherwise, employees could be so intimidated by the range of new tools that they fail to use them at all.

 This step is especially important if your team is transitioning from traditional, manual maintenance methods to a CMMS.
 If this is the case, take the time to assess how familiar your employees are with computer programs.